Find the home loan which best meets your needs

 Mortgage types can be a confusing subject for borrowers because there are so many kinds of home loans from which to choose.
 Home loans can be characterized by the way they're underwritten and guaranteed.
 They can also be characterized by their rate structures -- fixed versus adjustable.

 One way to figure out types of mortgages is to divide them into two groups: government loans and non-government loans, which are called "conventional" mortgages.
 In this context, "government" means the loan is insured, backed or guaranteed by a federal government agency, using mortgage insurance or a funding or guarantee fee that's paid by the borrower to protect the lender's interest.
+FHA vs Conventional?
+VA vs USDA?
+It's a difficult choice--one that this article is meant to help you make.

 Government Home Loans